 - After that click on review + create and then after validation completes click on create.

-- You can check your new storage account by searching and opening the storage account.
+- You can check your new Azure storage account by searching and opening the storage account in Microsoft Azure.

 Now let’s explore the container feature